garrardkitchen/resume/content/blog/practices.md

 In summary, good engineering practices look like this:

 _This list is not the complete list, there will be a few things I have negated to include_
-- All application and infrastructure as code capturing in a DVCS (eg git)
+- `devops` All application and infrastructure as code capturing in a DVCS (eg git)
 - `observability` Capture metrics that provide realtime statistics on both application and infrastructure performance (latency, errors, service saturation, etc...) & alerting (slack, sms, email). _observability:metrics_
 - `agile` change/issue management
 - `observability` Error management (adopting products similar to sentry.io to aggregate and provide succint information in the run up to an error.
 Cross SoC tracing) _observability:logging and tracing_
 - `devops` documenting RCA (reasons for a failure)
 - `devops` Runbooks (actions required to deal effectively with a known situation)
 - `devops` Automate everything!
-- Share Technical roadmaps, progress & changes
+- `communication` Share Technical roadmaps, progress & changes
 - Documented Roles & Responsibilities of all team members
 - `devops` Release management (hassle free rollback & scheduled release when needed)
 - `testing` Testing (unit, functional, stress)
 - `testing` In production testing (core features are constantly tested so issues or outages are discovered before the users observe them)
-- Never push directly to master branch - PR review prior to branch merge to master
+- `devops` Never push directly to master branch - PR review prior to branch merge to master
 - `observability` Dashboards - builds/releases/commits & insights/issue management/error management/business KPIs (impact to business)
 - `devops` Code coverage
-- All Code additions and changes must be accommpanied by tests
+- `devops` All Code additions and changes must be accommpanied by tests
 - `agile` No issue management blockers (work not being able to be released because there is a human dependency)
-- All DVCS Pull Requests reivewed ~24 hrs
+- `devops` All DVCS Pull Requests reivewed ~24 hrs
-- Shared documentation that includes - business domain, systems and their decomposition (think microservices), repositories and dependency, documentation failures, Runbooks (what to do if a scenario presents itself)
+- `communication` Shared documentation that includes - business domain, systems and their decomposition (think microservices), repositories and dependency, documentation failures, Runbooks (what to do if a scenario presents itself)
 - `agile` Team velocity for informed planning
 - `agile` Definition of Done (and the review of during the sprint retrospective)
 - `observability` Reporting of failures acros several channels (slack, email, sms, dashboard, etc...)
-- Happy stakeholders
+- `communication` Happy stakeholders
-- Happy Engineers
+- `communication` Happy Engineers
-- Engineer development path (this will include, but not limited to, [Good Engineering - Principles](/blog/principles))
+- `communication` Engineer development path (this will include, but not limited to, [Good Engineering - Principles](/blog/principles))
-- Engineer days
+- `communication` Engineer days
-- Roles & responsibilities - know your own sphere of engagement and this will help mitigate any blockers
+- `communication` Roles & responsibilities - know your own sphere of engagement and this will help mitigate any blockers
-- Openess to share knowledge and information
+- `communication` Openess to share knowledge and information
-- Regular updates on roadmap and changes.
+- `communication` Regular updates on roadmap and changes.
 This includes the stakeholder's vision
 - `agile` Celebrate releases
-- Keep connected (especially important when working with distribute teams)
+- `communication` Keep connected (especially important when working with distribute teams)
-- A common approach to working
+- `communication` A common approach to working
 - `devops` All infrastructure is created by an Infrastructure as Code (IAC) strategy
 - `devops` Practice your DR drills, executing Runbooks and Chaos
 - `devops` CI/CD pipelines with regular builds and deployments (not necessarily regular _continue delivery_) (with feature branches and canary, blue-green, A/B, other)
-- To feel managed so regular contact with line manager is a must.
+- `communication` To feel managed so regular contact with line manager is a must.
 At least one 1-2-1 session each week.
 Line Manager must be accessible and approachable.
 - `devops` Visibile DevOps advocacy - teams must be responsible for their domain services; you build it, you ship it, and you fix it
 - `devops` Continuous iterations of DevOps principles - Principles of Flow, Feedback, continually learning & experimentation
-- Assign responsilibity - most rewarding experience when totally responsible for something; give a little bit of your sole to it.
+- `trust` Assign responsilibity - most rewarding experience when totally responsible for something; give a little bit of your sole to it.
 Pride
-- Encourage SME
+- `trust` Encourage SME
-- Teams must be aligned with core business capabilities (think Conway's Law)
+- `communication` Teams must be aligned with core business capabilities (think Conway's Law)
-- Status page - one place to notify customers, integration partners, when there's an issue.
+- `observability` Status page - one place to notify customers, integration partners, when there's an issue.
 This also needs to be reflected in responses to API calls.
 Presents opportunity to whomever to raise issue too

 _I drill down into more detail in the sections below of some of the bullet points above._

-`agile`, `devops`, `observability`
+`agile`, `devops`, `observability`, `testing`, `communication`, `cicd`, `trust`

 # 3 Pillars of Observability